-Team work and plagiarism: I urge you to brainstorm with other students as you work on your problem sets.
+Team work and plagiarism: I strongly encourage you to brainstorm with other students as you work on your problem sets.
 However, you must write up the solutions on your own without copying from any text (written or spoken).
 For example, if you take notes during a meeting based on a solution explained to you by another student, do not copy from these notes when writing up your assignment!
-When you read this sentence, please send an email to our TA Tommy with subject line consisting of the single word ephlat.
 To avoid a slippery slope, I encourage you to write up your problems sets in physical isolation from any other student and from any notes you've taken while with other students.